Skip to content

 Operational Environment - An Example

-The following figure shows the setup of the Industrial Edge system as an example.
+The following figure illustrates the Industrial Edge system setup for its intended purpose.

 Operational environment

-The customer's IT security concept needs to define the setup and network protection concept, and adjust the reference architecture shown above to their specific requirements.
+The customer's IT & OT security concepts needs to define the setup and network protection concept, and adjust the reference architecture shown above to their specific requirements without lowering the security measures shown.
 The Industrial Edge Management and Edge Devices must NOT be operated in non-trusted networks.
-However, the IEM and IEH instances can be operated in networks exposed to the internet, e.g., if they are consumed as SaaS service by Siemens or the customer decides to run their IEM as an internet-exposed service.
-In case of operating internet-exposed Industrial Edge components, it is highly recommended protecting them by suitable protection measures, e.g., firewalls with block-by-default rulesets for in- and outgoing traffic.
+However, the IEM instances can be operated in networks exposed to the internet, e.g., if they are consumed as SaaS service by Siemens or the customer decides to run their IEM as an internet-exposed service that is protected by sufficient measures.
+In case of operating internet-exposed Industrial Edge components, they must be protected by suitable protection measures going beyond simple firewall-filtering on port-level.
+These measures have to include sophisticated firewall-protection and Denial-of-Service (DoS) protection measures analogous to the protection of other internet exposed webservices and according to the constellation specific risk mitigations identified by the company specific risk analysis.

 In general, all system components are initializing connections from lower level to upper level using a secured communication channel (by using TLS encryption).